-Sometimes people just can’t save enough money while at home for their RTW trips.
-Putting away tens of thousands of dollars is not easy, especially if you’re young and right out of school, and particularly in the current economic state.
-If it’s going to take you a decade to save the amount necessary to go on the trip of your dreams, you may want to think about other options.
+Putting away tens of thousands of dollars is not easy, especially if you’re young and right out of school.
+For some, it may take a decade to save the amount necessary to go on that trip of your dreams.

 Teaching English